Himanshu545/Resume-Analyzer-Tool-with-Job-Match-Suggestions-Using-NLP-and-Skill-Extraction/README.md

-Resume Analyzer - ZIP delivered for Jaspreet Kaur
+Resume Analyzer - ZIP delivered for Himanshu Sonkhla
 -----------------------------------------------
 How to run:
 1. Extract the zip to a folder.